paultibe/Travellog/README.md

 This program will allow a user to keep track of their travel destinations as well as various information about them, such as but not limited to city name, country name, continent name;
-food rating, cultural rating, price rating; whether they would recommend it to a friend or not; and how important a category of rating is to them.
+food rating, cultural rating, price rating; whether they would recommend it to a friend or not.
 It will first prompt the user to input travel destinations and information about them and then ask them which action they would like to perform.
 These actions will include.
 - quit the application
 - enter a new destination
-- return the user's favourite destination based on the ratings in and importance of each category
+- return the user's favourite destination based on the ratings in each category.
 - return the destination with the highest rating in a particular category
 - return the continent most travelled
 - return country most travelled